spatialos/UnrealGDK/SpatialGDK/Documentation/unreal-features-support.md

   <tr>
     <td><a href="https://docs.unrealengine.com/en-us/Gameplay/Tools/NetworkProfiler">Network Profiler</td>
     <td class="roadmap"></td>
-    <td>We may not support this tool fully but will at least have equivalent functionality in <a href="https://docs.improbable.io/reference/13.7/shared/operate/metrics"> SpatialOS metrics</a>.</td>
+    <td>We may not support this tool fully but will have equivalent functionality in <a href="https://docs.improbable.io/reference/13.7/shared/operate/metrics"> SpatialOS metrics</a>.</td>
   </tr>

 <!-- ------ World Building ------ -->